koofr/emoji/README.md

 # emoji

-Go library to convert emoji to aliases
+A Go library to convert emoji to aliases.